jonathanmdevelops/project-euler/README.md

 # Project Euler
-Solutions to Project Euler problems.
+Solutions to Project Euler problems in various languages.